lammps/lammps/doc/src/fix_eos_table_rx.rst

-internal energy of species j, :math:`\Delta H_{f,j} is the heat of formation of species *j*, N is the number of molecules represented by the coarse-grained particle, :math:`k_B` is the Boltzmann constant, and *T* is the temperature of the system.
+internal energy of species j, :math:`\Delta H_{f,j} is the heat of formation of species *j*, N is the number of molecules represented by the coarse-grained particle, :math:`k_B` is the Boltzmann constant, and :math:`T` is the temperature of the system.
 Additionally, it is possible to modify the concentration-dependent particle internal energy relation by adding an energy correction, temperature-dependent correction, and/or a molecule-dependent correction.
 An energy